ddw26/Team-Frist-Center/README.md

 ----------------------------

 ## Data Analysis & Machine Learning
-- The group will be using PostgresSQL or SQLlite for our database and have the data cleaned.
+- The group will be using Postgres or SQLlite for our database and have the data cleaned.
 Once cleaned, the Data will then go into a machine learning transformation which will need fine tuning to get the answer to the questions we have listed above.
 Here is a screenshot of the data put into a machine learning model.
 ![image](https://github.com/ddw26/Team-Vand/blob/antxamp/Resources/SS_machine_learn.PNG)